weAreGroup13/Halve/index.md

 ---
 layout: home
 ---
-# About Theme
+# About us

-This theme is Jekyll port of [vangeltzo.com](http://vangeltzo.com/) (by [Vangelis Tzortzis](https://github.com/srekoble)).
+This website is dedicated to hosting our team's future projects.

-To learn how to install and use this theme check out the [installation guide](http://taylantatli.me/Halve/halve-theme/) for more information.
+To learn more about us, please find our website and projects here.
+You can access the Github repository for this site and send us an email by clicking on the icon to your left.

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/TaylanTatli/Halve/issues/new).
+We are excited to be part of RMIT Melbourne and are looking forward to posting more content, working on our project and hearing your feedback.